MadaoIsMyBrother/CourseProject/codes/README.md

 > **tweets_world_vaccination**: data includes daily and total vaccination for COVID-19 in the world, such as country, date, number of vaccinations, and so on.

+2) Documentation of how the software is implemented with sufficient detail so that others can have a basic understanding of your code for future extension or any further improvement.
 ## Implementation

 ### Sentiment Models